Steve Nash Answers The James Harden Question Everyone Wants To Know

 Nash: "Yes, that's correct."

-The Nets are currently the sixth seed in the Eastern Conference with a 29-23 record.
+The Nets are currently the seventh seed in the Eastern Conference with a 29-24 record.

 Related stories on NBA basketball